 As well, original ridership predictions for rapid transit between Surrey & Langley suggested that an LRT would attract significantly less riders than a seamless extension of SkyTrain from King George Station.

 No matter which way you look at it, Surrey’s LRT will not be benefiting that many people.

-TransLink's own travel time estimates predict that you will save almost no time riding this LRT over your transit options today.
-Riders save only 2 minutes on end-to-end commutes, and only 1 minute on commutes to and from downtown Surrey.
+TransLink’s own travel time estimates predict that you will save no time riding this LRT over your transit options today.
+Riders save only 2 minutes on end-to-end commutes, and only 1 minute on commutes to downtown Surrey.
 With all-door boarding coming to the 96 B-Line next year, there will be few differences between the existing B-Line bus service and a street-level LRT.